Rebel Wilson Is Slim, Trim, And ‘Back To Work’ In Stunning Mirror Selfie

 Rebel Wilson took a photo of herself “back home” from her overseas travels and ready to get “back to work” in an attractive mirror selfie, continuing to flaunt her slimmed-down figure.

-As her 8.7 million Instagram followers know, the Isn’t it Romantic star has been on an incredible weight loss journey this year, sharing in other posts how she’s already lost 40 pounds and stunning in various unique styles along the way.
+As her 8.7 million Instagram followers know, the Isn’t It Romantic star has been on an incredible weight loss journey this year, sharing in other posts how she’s already lost 40 pounds and stunning in various unique styles along the way.

 For this at-home selfie, Rebel’s upload was simple and sweet, yet still utterly stunning, considering how fans have come to know her over the years.
-In the image, Rebel posed in what seemed to be her bathroom, taking a snapshot of herself in large mirror.
+In the image, she posed in what seemed to be her bathroom, taking a snapshot of herself in front of a large mirror.

-The background decor and aesthetic of the space was a cool gray and white with modern pieces, aptly contrasting her black, form-fitting, long-sleeved top.
-The top had a scoop neck, flaunting her attractive collarbone and neckline, and it also cinched at the waist, showing off her newly fit figure.
+The background decor and aesthetic of the space was a cool gray-and-white with modern pieces, aptly contrasting her formfitting, long-sleeved black top.
+The top had a scoop neck, allowing her to flaunt her collarbone and neckline, and it also cinched at the waist, highlighting her newly fit figure.

-Rebel’s sunny blond locks were styled long and straight and pulled half-back into a chic, ’60s style.
+Rebel’s sunny blond locks were styled long and straight and pulled half-back into a chic 1960s style.
 She wore her bangs in a deep part to the left, perfectly framing her face.

-Fans went wild for the post within hours, giving Rebel tons of love and admiration for her new look.
-The upload garnered over 260,000 likes and more than 1,600 comments, with many showering the actress with their admiration of how her hard work has paid off.
+Fans went wild for the post, giving Rebel tons of love and admiration for her new look.
+The upload garnered over 260,000 likes and more than 1,600 comments, with many showering the actress with their admiration for how her hard work has paid off.

 “There truly is no place like home.
 You look amazing btw.
 So proud of all your hard work,” one fan celebrated.